+PROFICIENT

-PROFICIENT LEAD By the end of this planning cycle, I want to have increased motivation among disengaged students in my class.
+By the end of this planning cycle, I want to have increased motivation among disengaged students in my class.

 To achieve this goal, I will use the FISO Improvement Cycle to plan my inquiry, identify possible causes of disengagement, design strategies for increasing motivation, and gather and interpret relevant data.

-To learn how to do this, I will use the FISO Improvement Cycle, Practice Principles and HTS to reflect on my current teaching and further my knowledge about student engagement.
+To learn how to do this, I will use the FISO Improvement Cycle, Practice Principles and HITS to reflect on my current teaching and further my knowledge about student engagement.
 I will talk to students about their experiences in class to gather initial data on the reasons behind disengagement.
 I will work in a PLC to develop three strategies to increase student participation in class.
 I will test each strategy using the FISO Improvement Cycle, comparing notes with colleagues and adjusting my approach as needed.

-I will have achieved my goal when: my learning program clearly outlines new strategies developed through this projectI continuously work with students and colleagues to adjust my approach and engage studentsstudent attendance rates and achievement increasepeer observation, my observation, and student survey and interview data indicate improved student engagement in learning By the end of this planning cycle, I want to help other teachers improve their skills in using different types of data to assess student engagement in learning.
+I will know I have achieved my goal when:

+- my learning program clearly outlines new strategies developed through this project - I continuously work with students and colleagues to adjust my approach and engage students - student attendance rates and achievement increase - peer observation, my observation, and student survey and interview data indicate improved student engagement in learning.

+LEAD

+By the end of this planning cycle, I want to have helped other teachers improve their skills in using different types of data to assess student engagement in learning.

 To achieve this goal, I will facilitate discussions with colleagues to reflect on current practices of assessing student engagement.

-To learn how to do this, I will review research literature on the topic, and use Practice Principles and HTS to reflect on my teaching resources.
-To learn how to do this, I will review research literature on the topic and use Practice Principles and HTS to develop teaching resources.
+To learn how to do this, I will review research literature on the topic and use Practice Principles and HITS to develop teaching resources.
 Based on the identified areas for improvement, I will develop a short presentation and a list of resources to help my colleagues use the FISO Improvement Cycle when evaluating practice.
-I will lead my colleagues to collect new data, identify engagement issues, design strategies to remedy issues, and plan to collect new data.
-I will have achieved my goal when: teachers collaborate to improve student engagement in learningteachers' learning programs clearly outline new engagement strategiesstudent achievement increasespeer observation, teacher self-reflection, and student survey and interview data indicate improved student engagement in learning.
+I will lead my colleagues to collectively analyse available data, identify engagement issues, design strategies to remedy issues, and plan to collect new data.

+I will know I have achieved my goal when:

+- teachers collaborate to improve student engagement in learning - teachers' learning programs clearly outline new engagement strategies - student achievement increases - peer observation, teacher self-reflection, and student survey and interview data indicate improved student engagement in learning.